(Updated February 2021) by Lee Martin MSc RD

 Portion Sizes of sourdough spelt bread

 Large portion sizes of sourdough spelt bread may still have moderate amounts of fructans however.
 The Monash low FODMAP app in 2014 stated that 3 slices of sourdough spelt bread (when each slice weighs 26g) contains moderate amounts of GOS (galacto-oligosaccharides) and fuctans – both oligosaccharides.
-In their 2017 version however they have removed this portion size and the app only shows 2 slices (52g) of sourdough spelt bread as low FODMAP.
+In their 2017 version however they have removed this 3rd slice portion size and the app only shows 2 slices (52g) of sourdough spelt bread as low FODMAP and therefore it is unknown of 3 slices does indeed contain any GOS or fructans.

-It’s interesting that the sourdough spelt bread Monash tested contains GOS as this is usually found in legumes.
-Perhaps the bread tested contained soya flour and the Monash app does mention to choose sourdough spelt bread with a high spelt percentage.
+It’s interesting that the sourdough spelt bread Monash tested contains GOS.
+The Monash app does mention to choose sourdough spelt bread with a high spelt percentage.
 In fact if you look at the previously published data on the FODMAP content of spelt flour below, which I extracted from the Monash paper “Biesiekiersk et al 2011 Quantification of fructans, galacto-oligosacharides and other short-chain carbohydrates in processed grains and cereals“, you will see that 100% spelt flour contains only trace GOS in the form of raffinose while the 25% spelt flour contains 0.26g/100g of GOS in the form of raffinose.

 Different FODMAPs found in sourdough spelt bread from around the world